Envoy-products/Envoy-Products/README.md

 ## Usage
 This application is deployed on Heroku at https://envoy-guide.herokuapp.com/

-There are three types of access
+There are three types of access:
-* Admin access
+* **Visitor access**
-* Member access
+* **Member access**
-* Visitor access
+* **Administrator access**

-Admin status assigned users will have full access to the site which includes
-* Full access to all content for users
-* Ability to set the status of an articles posted by general users to "pending", "approved", or "featured" or to delete the article completely
-* Ability to approve products being posted by general users.

-Member access allows one to
+**Visitor access** allows one to
 * View all web content including featured/approved product and articles
-* Products can be viewed by all or product category.
+* Products can be viewed by category.
-* Create user profile
-* Upload content (which requires approval by admin for others to view)
+* Has the option to become a member by signing up.

+**Member access** allows one to do all a visitor can, plus:
-* Post products (which requires approval by admin for others to view)
+* Post articles or products (which requires approval by admin for others to view)
+* Edit or delete articles or products already posted
-* Create/Edit their profile as needed
+* Edit their profile as needed
 * Comment on existing articles posted on the site.

-Visitor access allows one to <br>
+**Administrator access** allows one to do all a member can, plus:
-* View all web content including featured/approved product and articles
-* Products can be viewed by product or retailer category.
-* Has the option to become a member by creating a general access profile.
+* Ability to set the status of an article or product posted by a member to "pending", "approved", or "featured"
+* Ability to edit or delete articles or products post be a member.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)